Christopher O'Donnell (athlete): Early life and career

 Ahead of the 2020 season, O'Donnell would return to Loughborough to be coached by former GB youth International Michael Baker.
-A limited season resulted with no International Championships due to the COVID-19 pandemic, but he still managed to improve his personal bests in the 400m and 200m, while also winning the national 400m title (1st U23) for the third year in a row, and bronze in the 200m (2nd U23).
-The Nationals were held across two weekends and amalgamated the U23 and senior Championships together.
-The 2021 season saw O'Donnell become a mainstay in the Irish mixed 4 × 400 m team, where he was part of the first ever Irish team to run in the final of the World Athletics Relays in Silesia and in doing so broke the national record and qualified for the Tokyo 2020 Olympic Games.
-In Tokyo he anchored the team to further improve the national record on the way to becoming the first ever Irish team to run in an Olympic Final.
-His season's best of 45.55 seconds would place him 3rd on the all-time list of Irish 400m running.
+A limited season resulted in no International Championships due to the COVID-19 pandemic.
+However, he still managed to improve his personal bests in the 400m and 200m, won the national 400m title (1st U23) for the third year in a row, and took bronze in the 200 m (2nd U23).
+The Nationals were held over two weekends and amalgamated the U23 and senior Championships together.
+The 2021 season saw O'Donnell become a mainstay in the Irish mixed 4 × 400 m team, where he was part of the first-ever Irish team to run in the final of the World Athletics Relays in Silesia and, in doing so, broke the national record and qualified for the Tokyo 2020 Olympic Games.
+In Tokyo, he anchored the team to improve further the national record on the way to becoming the first-ever Irish team to run in an Olympic Final.
+His season's best of 45.55 seconds would place him 3rd on the all-time list of Irish 400 m running.
 He parted company with Baker during the season and teamed up with Swedish sprints coach Benke Blomkvist in Loughborough following the Olympic Games.

-O'Donnell moved to joint-2nd on the Irish 400m all-time list in 2022, while being part of the first ever Irish team to run in a World Championship final, once again with the Mixed 4 × 400 m relay team, in Eugene.
-He was also part of the National Indoor record-breaking 4 × 400 m team who achieved a 7th-place finish at the World Indoor Championships in Belgrade.
-Individually in the 400m at Championships, O'Donnell achieved a semi-final and 20th-place finish at the World Championships, while also bowing out at the semi-final stage of the European Championships in Munich with an 11th-place finish.
+O'Donnell moved to joint-2nd on the Irish 400m all-time list in 2022, while being part of the first-ever Irish team to run in a World Championship final, once again with the Mixed 4 × 400 m relay team, in Eugene.
+He was also part of the National Indoor record-breaking 4 × 400 m team that achieved a 7th-place finish at the World Indoor Championships in Belgrade.
+Individually in the 400m at the Championships, O'Donnell achieved a semi-final and 20th-place finish at the World Championships, while also bowing out at the semi-final stage of the European Championships in Munich with an 11th-place finish.
 He won his fourth national 400m title in five years in June.
 In 2023, he won his fifth national 400m title, equalling the most won by any Irish 400m athlete.
-He was again part of a record-breaking mixed 4 × 400 m team who finished 6th in the final of the World Championships in Budapest - the highest ever global finish by an Irish team outdoors.
+He was again part of a record-breaking mixed 4 × 400 m team that finished 6th in the final of the World Championships in Budapest - the highest ever global finish by an Irish team outdoors.
 He also competed in the 400m individually at these World Championships but did not progress to the semi-final stage.